 - Therefore, whoever eats the bread or drinks the cup of the Lord in an unworthy manner will be guilty of the Lord’s body and blood.

-- But let a man examine(18)“examine” The Greek word here doesn’t focus on proving something is bad, but rather on testing and/or examining something to show it’s good. himself, and in this manner let him eat of the bread and let him drink of the cup.
+- But let a man examine(15)“examine” The Greek word here doesn’t focus on proving something is bad, but rather on testing and/or examining something to show that it’s good. himself, and in this manner let him eat of the bread and let him drink of the cup.

 - For the man who eats and drinks without considering the body eats and drinks judgement on himself.

-- Because of this, many among you are weak and sick, and plenty(19)“plenty of you” is more literally “sufficient” or “ample”, and is a different word than is used earlier in this verse. of you sleep.(20)“sleep” the Greek word can also be used of the “sleep” of death, and hence can mean to die.
+- Because of this, many among you are weak and sick, and enough(16)“enough” could also be translated “sufficient” or “ample” of you sleep.(17)“sleep” the Greek word can also be used of the “sleep” of death, and hence can mean to die.